alephium/docs/docs/glossary.md

 This is the monetary value of the gas.
 Gas is defined as the computational effort to execute a command in a blockchain.
 The gas price is the monetary counterpart to pay for the work done by the miner.

-At Alephium, the smallest price denomination is 0.0000001 ALPH, also called 1 phi.
+At Alephium, the smallest price that can be set up is 0.0000001 ALPH.

 ### Genesis Block